coderaiser/cloudcmd/HELP.md

 For options not specified by command-line parameters, Cloud Commander then reads configuration data from `~/.cloudcmd.json`.
 It uses port `8000` by default.

-To begin using the web client, go to this URL in your browser:
+To begin using the web client, go to this PREFIX in your browser:

 ```
 http://localhost:8000